 OK, that’s it, hurrah!
-Books will be my new “front end” business while I would continue to mentor business owners on internet marketing via my Inner Circle membership.
+Books will be my new “front end” business while I would continue to mentor business owners on internet marketing via what would become my Clicks & Leads Academy membership.

-Then I got to Greece, felt the need for some intellectual stimulation after a week or so, so I signed up for “My Spirit Business” with Mike Hill and Kylie Slavic.
+Then I got to Greece, felt the need for some intellectual stimulation after a few weeks or so, so I signed up for “My Spirit Business” with Mike Hill and Kylie Slavic.

 Their marketing really appealed to me, I wanted to connect again, to care again, to identify my next “tribe”.
 I’ve always had a tribe since The Money Gym days and I missed not having one.

 By week 4 of the course, I’d decided that perhaps I would like to work with people, like me, who had faced a big life change, who either wanted to start an online business as a means of changing their life OR who had a business they wanted to take online so they could be more flexible in life.